 A common oversight in product roadmap creation is thinking in this initial stage that everything in your development will play out precisely according to plan.
 Therefore the roadmap is crafted with set-in-stone dates and promises, even for items planned far into the future.

-This is yet another reason to find a native roadmap tool — and not try to force a roadmap into the wrong application.
-When you use a purpose-built roadmap tool, creating, editing, shifting and removing dates is as simple as a few clicks.
+This is another reason to find a native roadmap tool and not force a roadmap into the wrong application.
+When you use a purpose-built roadmap tool, creating, editing, shifting, and removing dates is as simple as a few clicks.
 In other words, you won’t have to rebuild the entire document or move enormous amounts of stories around when your dates need to change.